A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Experimental Setup

+To answer these questions, we evaluate our methodology with two cases, namely: our self developed e-Health simulator and the HeartBeats generative model from the literature.

-\subsection{Simulator Setup}
+\subsection{\bf Simulator Setup}

-In our simulator setup, we aim to improve the amount of physical activity by users.
-We include different types of users.
-More specifically, we employ three \emph{prototypical users}, referred to as the \emph{workaholic}, \emph{Arnold} (a vivid athlete), and the \emph{retiree}.
-The simulator itself runs on finegrained time scale ($\delta t$ is 1 second) while we model $T_u$ at a coarser granularity ($\Delta t$ is one hour).
+In our simulator setup, we aim to improve the amount of physical activity of users.
+We include several types of users.
+More specifically, we employ three \emph{prototypical users}, referred to as the \emph{workaholic}, the \emph{sporter} (an avid athlete), and the \emph{retiree}.
+The simulator itself runs on a fine-grained time scale ($\delta t$ is one second) while we model $T_u$ at a coarser granularity ($\Delta t$ is one hour).
+To this end, we rely on the US timekeeping dataset to define the different profiles and their corresponding parameters \cite{hofferth2015american}.

-\subsubsection{Activities}
+\subsubsection{Activities.}